jaylane/utility-belt/changelog/vNext.md

 - Add expressions: vtmacroenabled[]
 - Added iteminfo settings to describe on mouse clicks and misc fixes
 - Updated to support new ubnet
+- Fix autotinker bug causing it to randomly stop
 - Misc iteminfo fixes